PrismApp/PrismHelp/source/typesofcharts.rst

 Calculated Formula: Apllied only when aggregate is Calculated field ex:value1/(Value1-Value2)

-Chart Title	period:
+Chart Title: Title of the chart

 Width: Width of the chart

 Height: Height of the chart

-Tool Tip Key: Code And Description
+Tool Tip Key: We can define tooltip key in 3 ways: Code, Description, Code And Description. whether we want to display Code, Description, Code And Description in the tool tip key

-Measure:
+Measure: In Measure we have all the fields available in the table and we can select any one from the drop down for which we want the chart.

-Aggregate: Aggregate Function
+Aggregate: We have aggregate function like Sum, Count, AVG, Calculated Field, MIN, MAX, MEDIAN, DISTINCT and RATIO to get measure

-Convert to Absolute ?: Convert value of each group the absolute value before plotting
+Convert to Absolute ?:  Convert value of each group the absolute value before plotting, we have 2 options Yes/No

 Dimension description: Select field to display name of dimension in tooltip

 Measure Labels: format {"field1":"Display Name1","field2":"Display Name2"}

-Sort Order: DESC- Descending by
+Sort Order: To sort the data we have few optiions: None(Data Source Order), Ascending, Alphabetic(A-Z), Alphabetic(Z-A) and Descending.
+By default None would be selected which has data source order

-Show Percentage: Show Percentage in pop up
+Show Percentage: Show Percentage in pop up, we have 2 options Yes/No wheter you want to show the percentage or not.
+Here we are showing data in percentage

-Number Format:
+Number Format: Number Format is, in which format we want to display the number like .0F/,f

-Prefix:
+Prefix: We can add some prefix

-Suffix:
+Suffix: We can add some suffix

-Color Type:
+Color Type: color typr could be of- By Category, Value Range, Single Color and Field.
+To set any Color type we need to set some color code

-Color Codes: Ex: by - Category {"US01":"","US02":"Line","US03":"AVG"},
+Color Codes: Here we can specify the color codes.
+Ex: by - Category {"US01":"","US02":"Line","US03":"AVG"},

-Color Field:
+Color Field: We can set any color field from the drop down

-X Axis Title:
+X Axis Title: We can add some title

-Y Axis Title:
+Y Axis Title:	We can add some title

 X Axis Label Orientation:	0

 Y Axis Label Orientation:	0

-Default selected value(s):
+Default selected value(s): We can select some default selected value in the chart

-Link Actions: Linking Actions to Chart tooltip
+Link Actions: Linking Actions to Chart tooltip. we need to create action and that action we need to configure in pie chart and then it will be accessible in the Link Action field from where we can select Action

 Filter Field: